The Hidden Curriculum in Indian Classical Dance: Teachers, Trust, and the Lessons Beyond Steps

 - 5 min read

-This vessel isn’t shaped by intention alone, but also by the structure of training: whether learning happens in a large group, or in a more intimate format.
-I have experienced both ends of this.
-My earliest group training was structured and traditional, later moving to a more intimate, small group format.
-In the best versions of that model, the closeness can be grounding - more tailored feedback, more intensive training, and more mentorship.
-That kind of care lets students work hard because their nervous system isn’t spending its energy bracing for harm.
-But that same closeness also means the teacher’s influence runs deeper, for better or worse.
+This vessel isn’t shaped by intention alone; it is also influenced by the structure of training.
+Whether learning happens in a large group or in a more intimate format can make a difference.
+I have experienced both ends of this spectrum.
+My earliest group training was structured and traditional, later transitioning to a more intimate, small group format.
+In the best versions of that model, the closeness can be grounding.
+It allows for tailored feedback, intensive training, and mentorship.
+This kind of care lets students work hard because their nervous system isn’t expending energy bracing for harm.
+However, that same closeness also means the teacher’s influence runs deeper, for better or worse.

 “Your body is an instrument” (neutral, respectful, changeable), OR “Your body is a problem” (to be managed, judged, compared)